Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 Once we know that $F$ is dense, the ideal intersection property follows from \ref {LargestIdeal}, while the converse implication is also a consequence of \ref {LargestIdeal}.

 \itmProof (ii) Let $N$ be a generating semigroup of smooth normalizers.
 Since $B$ is separable, then so is $N$, hence there exists a countable dense subset $N_0\subseteq N$.
 By \ref {BimodGen} we have that $A\NoA $ spans a dense subspace of $B$, whence so does $AN_0A$.
-By \ref {XfAndXb} we then have that and since the interior of each $F_n$ is dense in $X$, we obtain the conclusion by Baire's Theorem. \endProof
+By \ref {XfAndXb} we then have that

+and since the interior of each $F_n$ is dense in $X$, we obtain the conclusion by Baire's Theorem. \endProof

-Regarding \ref {RelTFs.i} it is perhaps worth observing that the ideal intersection property alone does not imply that an inclusion is \white /, a counter example being given by $\Incl {C^*\red ({\bf F}_2)}{{\bf C}}$.
+Regarding \ref {RelTFs.i} it is perhaps worth observing that the ideal intersection property alone does not imply that an inclusion is {light}, a counterexample being given by $\Incl {B}{{\bf C}}$, where $B$ is simple and unital.
 However we refer the reader to \ref {EssentialCommutTwo}, below, for a case in which these two properties are equivalent.

 For future reference let us summarize some of of our previous results using the terminology introduced above.